rlivingsus/misc/AllBooks.md

 - Roach, Mary: My Planet: Finding Humor in the Oddest Places
 - Roanhorse, Rebecca: Trail of Lightning, Fevered Star
 - Robb, John: Brave New War, The Next Stage of Terrorism and the End of Globalization
+- Roberto, Adam: The Thing Itself
 - Roberts, Adam: Jack Glass
-- Roberto, Adam: The Thing Itself
+- Robertson, Donald: How to Think Like a Roman Emporer
 - Robinson, Frank M: The Dark Beyond the Stars
 - Robinson, Kim Stanley: Aurora
 - Robson, David: The Expectation Effect: How your Mindset Can Change your World
 - Rollins, James: The Starless Crown
+- Ronson, Jon: So You've been Publicly Shamed
 - Rosling, Hans: Factfulness
 - Rothfuss, Patrick: The Name of the Wind (Kingkiller Chronicle), The Wise Man's Fear
 - Rovelli, Carlo: Seven Brief Lesson in Physics